Dental Cavitations: Symptoms, Treatment, Surgery Cost, Definition, Diagnosis

 Treatment of Dental Cavitations

-- Curettage: This involves surgically opening the area over the cavitation and scraping out the necrotic tissue.
+- Dental Cavitation Surgery (Curettage): This involves surgically opening the area over the cavitation and scraping out the necrotic tissue.
 The area is thoroughly cleaned to remove any bacteria or debris.

 - Laser Therapy: Some practitioners use lasers to remove necrotic tissue.
 This can be less invasive than traditional surgery and may promote healing.

-- Medication: Antibiotics may be prescribed to help control any infection present in the cavitation.
+- Medication: Antibiotics may be prescribed to help control any infection present in the cavitation, though there is a growing concern over antibiotic-resistant bacteria strains.

-- Supplemental Therapies: Some holistic practitioners may recommend supplemental therapies such as ozone therapy, vitamin C infusions, or other treatments aimed at supporting the body’s healing processes.
+- Supplemental Therapies: For chronic inflammation and pain management.
+Some holistic practitioners may recommend supplemental therapies such as ozone therapy, vitamin C infusions, or other treatments aimed at supporting the body’s healing processes.

 - Regular Follow-ups and Maintenance: Post-treatment, regular follow-ups are crucial to ensure that the area is healing properly and that no new infection is setting in.